 But when a cool north wind brings a pinecone spinning down from a tree, pinning Bertile’s pretty wing to the ground, the friends must help her save her wing and get her started on her way.

-Mary Alice Fontenot is best known as the children’s author on Cajun culture.
-She created the famous wetland characters of Clovis Crawfish and his friends more than thirty years ago—and they still find exciting new adventures.
-Mrs. Fontenot worked as a newspaperwoman for thirty-five years and also as a kindergarten teacher.
+Mary Alice Fontenot is best known as the children’s author of books on Cajun culture.
+She created the famous wetland characters of Clovis Crawfish and his friends more than thirty years ago.
+In addition to the Clovis Crawfish Series, Fontenot wrote several other children’s books, including Mardi Gras in the Country and The Star Seed, both published by Pelican.
+Fontenot worked as a kindergarten teacher and, for thirty-five years, as a newspaperwoman.
 Her dedication to children and to her art earned her the 1998 Acadiana Arts Council Lifetime Achievement Award.
-Mrs. Fontenot died in 2003 at the age of ninety-three.
+She died in 2003 at the age of ninety-three.